 An admired French Art Deco chair inspired our Fayette.
 We’ve always loved the glamour of the 1930s and that decade's strong connection between luxury and technology.
 Around a bit earlier, Marquis de Lafayette was the first French friend we ever learned about in school.

 Named for family friend and Virginia diplomat James Rives Childs.
 A Renaissance man for the ages, he was the world authority on Casanova and Chargé d'Affaires for Morocco during WWII.
 Our great aunt Ootie, remarkable in her own right, was close pals with Rives and his wife Georgianna.
-We wanted an inspired story for a very special pair of chairs.
+We wanted an inspired story for a very special pair of outdoor chairs.

 The Tangier signature eight sided columnar base reflects our Virginia roots.
-This collection recalls the octagon, a favored form of Thomas Jefferson, representative of perfect symmetry and efficiency of materials.
+This estate furniture collection recalls the octagon, a favored form of Thomas Jefferson, representative of perfect symmetry and efficiency of materials.
 We named our Tangier for an unchanged island in Virginia’s Chesapeake Bay, whose inhabitants still speak with traces of an English accent.

 We named the Otey Collection for our dear family friend – the cosmopolitan, brilliant Elizabeth Otey Watson.
 Nicknamed “E,” she combined stylish elements from her time in Shanghai with her native Virginia charm, and the resulting combination was electric.
 Our signature Otey back design is inspired by Chinoiserie fretwork with arms that reference the Regency period.

 We named these sleek modern pieces for our forward thinking and tenacious French ancestors.
 We love stripes and the Perrow raised banding is our translation in enduring aluminum.
 The highly edited details are pure McKinnon and Harris style and high performance.